Rostanga risbeci

 Rostanga risbeci, is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Discodorididae.

 Distribution

-This species was described from Aitsu, Amakusa, Japan with additional specimens from Sagami Bay and the Echizen coast.Rudman, W.B., 2002 (February 4) Rostanga risbeci Baba, 1991.
-[In] Sea Slug Forum.
-Australian Museum, Sydney.
+This species was described from Aitsu, Amakusa, Japan with additional specimens from Sagami Bay and the Echizen coast.

+Description

-DescriptionRostanga risbeci is a purple-black or black dorid nudibranch with the dorsum covered with caryophyllidia; in general it is very similar in shape, but not in colour, to other species of Rostanga.
+Rostanga risbeci is a purple-black or black dorid nudibranch with the dorsum covered with caryophyllidia; in general it is very similar in shape, but not in colour, to other species of Rostanga.

 Ecology

 This nudibranch is reported to feed on the black sponge Halichondria okadai - family Halichondriidae.
 Most species of Rostanga feed on sponges of the family Microcionidae.